AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 1. **Merge**: The counts data from each of the libraries are first merged into one `SingleCellExperiment` object.
 2. **Integrate**: The merged data is integrated using [`fastMNN`](https://rdrr.io/github/LTLA/batchelor/man/fastMNN.html) and/or [`harmony`](https://portals.broadinstitute.org/harmony/articles/quickstart.html) to obtain batch corrected reduced dimensionality embeddings.
 3. **Generate integration summary report**: Once the data from the multiple libraries are integrated and stored in the `SingleCellExperiment` object, the results from batch correction are evaluated to create a summary report.
-This report includes UMAPs showing all libraries before and after batch correction and summaries of a set of integration metrics.
+This report includes UMAPs showing data from all libraries before and after batch correction and summaries of a set of integration metrics.
-These metrics are displayed in plots and include iLISI, batch ARI, within-batch ARI, and batch average silhouette width (ASW).
+These metrics include iLISI, batch ARI, within-batch ARI, and batch average silhouette width (ASW).
 The plots are displayed in a html report for ease of reference.

 **Note** that the same [software requirements for the core workflow](../README.md#3-additional-dependencies) are also required for this clustering workflow.